edorgeville/cloudflare-ddns.js/README.md

 # Cloudflare DDNS
-## A Node script to update a Cloudflare record just from calling an URL.
+## A Node script to update a Cloudflare record just from calling an URL

 ## How to use
 Make a ``GET`` request to this URL :